ISIKA2002/AWS-Project-1/README.md

 ### Project - 1: Deploying a Multi-Tier Website Using AWS EC2
 To deploy a multi-tier website using AWS EC2 with high availability and auto-scaling, follow these steps:
+**Description of Components**
+**Route 53:** AWS Route 53 is used for DNS management, directing traffic to the Application Load Balancer (ALB).

+**Application Load Balancer (ALB):** The ALB distributes incoming traffic across multiple EC2 instances in different Availability Zones to ensure high availability and fault tolerance.

+**Auto Scaling Group:** This ensures that the number of EC2 instances scales up or down based on demand.
+It maintains a minimum of 2 instances to ensure high availability.

+**EC2 Instances:** These instances host the web application (PHP).
+They are part of the Auto Scaling Group and receive traffic from the ALB.

+**RDS (MySQL):** Amazon RDS for MySQL is used to host the database.
+It ensures high availability, automated backups, and easy scalability.

 ### Step 1: Launch an EC2 Instance